 In the real world, structural or framework limbs do occasionally need to be replaced.
 They may die from disease or break, for example.

 If that happens, you need to revert to the principles of establishing those structural branches in the first place to encourage the tree to grow replacements.

 It doesn’t really matter what shape you decide you want your tree to be.
 Some of the more common options are vase and bush.
 The Pruning Young Fruit Trees short course goes into the pros and cons of 7 different tree shapes (with video instructions).

 You may be aiming to espalier the tree, which gives you loads of different options for the ultimate shape of the tree.

 We prefer to talk about the ‘how’ of pruning in terms of basic principles (which are explained in detail in this blog) rather than rules.

 The main principle that’s relevant in this situation is that “heading cuts create branching”.

 Heading cuts are any cuts that remove the end of a shoot or limb.
 The bud on the tip of any shoot is called the “apical” bud, and a heading cut removes this bud.

 The result is that the buds directly below the cut are likely to grow into new shoots.
-That’s a very handy thing to know if you’re trying to establish new branches!
+That’s a very handy thing to know if you’re trying to create new branches!

-The main thing to remember is that the new branches are likely to grow directly below the heading cut.
-If you’re trying to establish a vase-shaped tree, for example, the vase usually starts very low in the tree, around knee height.
+The main thing to remember is that the new limbs are likely to grow directly below the heading cut.
+If you’re trying to set up a vase shaped tree, for example, the vase usually starts very low in the tree, around knee height.